-University Hall, with Centennial Mall in the foreground, is our most iconic campus scene.
-This plan proposes several changes that will further increase the beauty of the campus.
-We will create new picture-postcard images - the reactivated Memorial Field House as the backdrop for a new quadrangle south of it, and the proposed research building framing a new engineering quadrangle.
-Using the newly extended, constructed and connected University/Parks and Chessie Circle Trails, Toledo residents will bike to Main Campus and stroll through our open spaces and along the completed Ottawa River Walk.
+University Hall, with Centennial Mall in the foreground, is one of the most beautiful campus scenes in the region, and this plan creates opportunities to further the beauty of the entire campus.
+We will create new picture postcard images - the renovated Memorial Field House as the backdrop for a new quadrangle south of it, and the proposed research building framing a new engineering quadrangle.
+Using the newly extended, constructed, and connected University/Parks and Chessie Circle Trails.
+Toledo residents will be able to bike to the Main Campus, and stroll through our open spaces and along the completed Ottawa River Walk.